 What is Levofloxacin?

-Levofloxacin is used to treat bacterial infections in many different parts of the body.
-It is also used to prevent an anthrax infection after a person has been exposed to anthrax. levofloxacin is also used to treat and prevent plague (including pneumonic and septicemic plague).
+Levofloxacin injection is used to treat bacterial infections in many different parts of the body.
+It is also used to prevent an anthrax infection after a person has been exposed to anthrax.
+Levofloxacin is also used to treat and prevent plague (including pneumonic and septicemic plague).

 To reduce the development of drug-resistant bacteria and maintain the effectiveness of Levofloxacin and other antibacterial drugs, Levofloxacin should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

 Oral Solution are indicated for the treatment of adults (≥18 years of age) with mild, moderate, and severe infections caused by susceptible isolates of the designated microorganisms in the conditions listed in this section.

 Appropriate culture and susceptibility tests should be performed before treatment in order to isolate and identify organisms causing the infection and to determine their susceptibility to Levofloxacin.
 Therapy with Levofloxacin may be initiated before results of these tests are known; once results become available, appropriate therapy should be selected.